82-Learn/Pack_2/README.md

-# PAYMENT GATEWAY - 82 PAY
+# Testing  - 82 PAY

 - version 1.0

+- target service
+    -   small software that can interact quickly with customers
+    -   generate sales